dungnguyenn1987/testing-knowledge/README.md

 ## How to assign tasks
 <details>

-1 Break down to Create clear, small tasks
+1. Break down to clear, small tasks
 2. Prioritize test items Based on Risk and Impact and consider the delivery schedule
 - Risk-based prioritization: Start with the most critical areas of the application that are most likely to break or have the most impact on the end user.
 For example, core functionalities like login, payment processing, or data security should be tested first.